 OptinMonster is also the best option for eCommerce stores, as it has lots of eCommerce-specific features that Bloom doesn’t offer.
 Being able to target offers based on conditions such as the items in a shopper’s cart or the total value of a shopper’s cart is very valuable.

-Basically, OptinMonster is the winner for serious marketers who are going to take advantage of OptinMonster’s advanced feature list.
+Basically, OptinMonster is the winner for serious marketers who are going to take advantage of its advanced feature list.

-Or, if I were to throw a third option into the mix, I would say to also consider Convert Pro, which sits kind of in between Bloom and OptinMonster in terms of its features and pricing.
+Or, if I were to throw a third option into the mix, I’d say to also consider Convert Pro, which sits kind of in between Bloom and OptinMonster in terms of its features and pricing.

 Used/using Bloom or OptinMonster?
 Thoughts and experiences with each?